 Mouse Randomly Stops Working: 12 Ways To Fix It Forever

-Windows updates, new games, or other faulty applications or configurations can make your mouse randomly stop working.
+Windows updates, new games, or other faulty applications or configurations can make your Logitech mouse randomly stop working.
 If your mouse randomly stops working, you have to retrace your steps before the problem arose.

 A mouse stops working randomly for various reasons, and if you are not sure why it suddenly happens, don’t worry, we’ve got you covered.
 Let us illustrate some of the most common reasons wired or USB/ wireless mice stop working and how to fix them!